albertw1/Encrypt-Google-Drive-Stream-Upload/README.md

 The data is encrypted before it leaves your computer, making your uploads private.
 A decryption file is provided as well.

-## Setup
+## Setup and Requirements
+- This script uses `grep`, `sed`, `perl`, `tar`, `curl`, and `gpg` commands.
+The script is written to use the same options within each command, so it will work for most Linux distributions and Mac OS.
+All commands are normally available by default, except for the `gpg` command.
+This can be installed in Ubuntu: `sudo apt-get install gnupg` and in MacOS: `brew install gnupg`.
 - This script (using Google Drive API v3) requires you to input your `client_id`, `client_secret`, and `refresh_token` for your Google Account.
 For testing, you can get these variables at https://developers.google.com/oauthplayground/.
-For more regular usage, you can register an application with Google [enabling Google Drive API on Google Cloud](https://developers.google.com/drive/api/v3/enable-drive-api).
+For more regular usage (doesn't require to to constantly get an oauth token), you can register an application with Google [enabling Google Drive API on Google Cloud](https://developers.google.com/drive/api/v3/enable-drive-api).

 ## Usage

-- To encrypt a file: `./StreamGDriveUpload.sh "File or Folder Name"`.
+- To encrypt a file: `./StreamGDriveUpload.sh "File/Folder Name"`.
-  - A password prompt will come up.
+  - A prompt will come up, asking you to enter your password twice.
+Afterwards, the upload initiates.

-- To decrypt a file: `./decryptStreamGDriveUpload.sh "EncryptedFile.gpg"`.
+- To decrypt a file: `./decryptStreamGDriveUpload.sh "Encrypted File/Folder Name.gpg"`.
+  - If you originally encrypted a folder, a decrypted folder will appear after in your working directory.
+If it was a file, the file appears instead.